julo15/Resources/StarterKit/Session1/agenda.md

 Take turns in the group, and let every member talk about the code for 30 seconds (or less/more, could also be one sentence each).
 Try to add new information and not repeat things that have been said, and repeat until people do not know new things anymore.
 [Save the last word for me protocol](https://lead.nwp.org/knowledgebase/save-the-last-word-for-me-protocol/)

+## Stop - Time check!
+(20 minutes for the full thing, 5 minutes to just jump to the conclusion)

 ## Summary